 As you can see, this simple survival knife doesn’t have a lot of gimmicky features and works very well – its blade is sharp and efficiently cut all the materials that we tested it on, and there’s nothing particularly bad to say about its handle and the sheath.
 It has our recommendation!

-MTech USA MT-20-12 Fixed Blade Hunting Knife – Ideal for Camping or Survival Training
+MTech USA MT-20-12 Fixed Blade - Best Hunting Survival Knife

 The shape of this knife might be quite odd to some people, but we found it to look pleasing.
 The overall length of the model is 10 inches, with the blade taking just a bit more than the half of it.
 The blade itself looks very good and has a thickness of 3mm, and a serrated edge on the top, which is quite useful in some survival scenarios.
 The material used for the blade is 440 Stainless Steel, which is something we’re used to and consider it to be an excellent choice for the blade material.

 The handle of this survival knife is made out of synthetic materials and has the finger grooves for some additional comfort, as well as the lanyard hole at the back end.
 There is also a black sheath made out of nylon fiber, and it has a belt clip for easier carrying.
-We think that the MT-20-12 is an ideal choice for camping, and it could be even used for some serious survival training.
+We think that the MT-20-12 is an ideal camp knife, and it could be even used for some serious survival training.